St. John's Junior Hockey League

-The St. John's Junior Hockey League is a Junior B ice hockey league in Newfoundland and Labrador, Canada, sanctioned by Hockey Canada.
-Founded in 1980, the SJJHL was a recognized Junior A league from 1989 until 1991.
-This stretch as a Junior A league marks the last time any Newfoundland or Labrador league competed in the Junior A National Playdowns.
+The St. John's Junior Hockey League is a Junior B ice hockey league in Newfoundland and Labrador, sanctioned by Hockey Canada.
+It was founded in 1980.
+In 2022, the name of the league championship was changed from the President's Cup to the Taylor Cup in honour of the late founder, Gerry Taylor.

 History

 Founded in 1980, the SJJHL competed as a Junior A league from 1989 until 1991.
 In that time period, they were eligible for the Centennial Cup Canadian National championship of Junior A hockey.
 Every other year the SJJHL has operated at the Junior B level and its champion represents the league in the Veitch Memorial Cup playdowns against the winner of the Central/West Junior Hockey League for the right to play at the Don Johnson Cup.

 In the 1970s, there was another league known as the St. John's Junior Hockey League.
 Much like the Corner Brook League, Southern Shore League, amongst other leagues, the old SJJHL was a junior-aged town league.
 Although the St. John's Jr. Capitals were a top team in this town league, they would represent St. John's for the Veitch Memorial Trophy as an all-star team of players from the old SJJHL.
 On one such occasion, in 1972, the Jr. Capitals entered into the first-year Newfoundland Jr. A playdowns, only to win and compete in the 1972 Centennial Cup National Playdowns.

+The St. John's Junior Hockey league did not have a team attend the Don Johnson Memorial Tournament, emblematic of the Maritime Jr. B hockey champion.

 Teams

-Presently in their 2021-22 season, the SJJHL is operating with 8 teams.